cloudmesh-community/fa18-523-84/project-report/pi_cluster_setup.md

 ## Setting up a Small Pi Cluster by Hand

-:warning: (Step 1 should probably be moved to book/chapters/pi/setup-ultimate.md)
+:warning: Step 1 should probably be moved to book/chapters/pi/setup-ultimate.md.
+Keeping this here until it can be combined with the other sections on initial cluster setup.

-### Step 1: Burning OS image to SD cards
+### Burning OS image to SD cards

 The first step in setting up the raspberry pi cluster is to burn the OS image to the SD cards.
 In this example we are using [SanDisk 32GB microSD cards.](https://www.amazon.com/Sandisk-Ultra-Micro-UHS-I-Adapter/dp/B073JWXGNT/ref=sr_1_5?s=pc&ie=UTF8&qid=1542828848&sr=1-5&keywords=32+gb+micro+sd+card)  If your computer does not have an SD card reader you may need to [purchase one](https://www.amazon.com/Anker-Portable-Reader-RS-MMC-Micro/dp/B006T9B6R2/ref=sr_1_3?s=electronics&ie=UTF8&qid=1542828941&sr=1-3&keywords=sd+card+reader) for this step.
 The first part of this step is to download the required software / files.